Best MBA Letter of Recommendation Examples (Guide & Tips)

 Review the directions for submission

-One can send an MBA letter of recommendation to the university using several ways, including email, mail, or fax.
+One can send this letter to the university using several ways, including email, mail, or fax.
 It is recommended to ask the applicant for the method and any other details, such as the last submission date.
-If one is sending the recommendation letter through email, it is recommended to use one’s work or institutional email address.
-Another crucial thing is to ask the applicant for the university’s name so one could write the recommendation letter according to the requirements of that university. -placed here as it is more relevant than where it was placed, in the student’s goals description
+If one is sending it through email, it is recommended to use one’s work or institutional email address.
+Another crucial thing is to ask the applicant for the university’s name so one can write it according to the requirements of that university.

 Writing an MBA Recommendation Letter